 Why is it when meeting someone for the first time, a Yorkshireman (or woman) will often tell you that they are from Yorkshire within the first few minutes of your acquaintance?
 This doesn’t happen so much with people from other counties.
 In a recent survey (The Yorkshire Moreno Question), the majority of Yorkshire people defined themselves as more Yorkshire than English, or equally Yorkshire and English…

-…and I can identify with that myself, having traced almost 6000 ancestors and extended family of ancestors to a small number of West Yorkshire townships…and one of those townships was where I was born and raised.
+…and I can identify with that myself, having traced more than 6000 ancestors and extended family of ancestors to a small number of West Yorkshire townships…and one of those townships was where I was born and raised.
 Perhaps even more importantly, I define myself as “West Yorkshire” and my “West Yorkshireness” seems to be a major part of my identity.
 I believe that it must be written into my DNA.
 Conversely, my husband, who was born in Lancashire, does not think of himself as Lancastrian at all and thinks of himself foremost as English.

 My own ancestors can be traced back in the West Yorkshire region for about 500 years, in particular the towns and villages of Huddersfield, Heckmondwyke, Batley, Mirfield, Kirkheaton, Kirkburton, Meltham, Thornhill, Ravensthorpe, Dewsbury, Earlsheaton, Chickenley and Ossett (Ossett used to be part of Dewsbury parish, but is now administered from the City of Wakefield).
 Those families who were not originally from “Kirklees” had come into the area from nearby Wakefield and Calderdale.
 Beyond 500 years ago, in the distant past, who knows where these families came from?
 Fortunately, we have some DNA studies that give us clues.